 The women voted to adopt a system similar to that of English hall concerning closing hours.
-If a girl knows she will be late she need only call a member of the dorm House Council prior to closing hours will not be charged and she will decide whether to adopt this proposal or revert to the previously used proctor system Under the proctor system the

-House Council had appointed certain girls to report rule
+If a girl knows she will be late she need only call a member of the dorm House Council prior to closing hours will not be charged tem.
+Under the proctor system the House Council had appointed certain girls to report rule infractions.